rdkcmf/rdk-aamp/README.txt

 enable_setvideorectangle=0       Disable AAMP to set rectangle property to sink.
 Default is true(enabled). discontinuity-timeout=<X>  Value in MS after which AAMP will try recovery for discontinuity stall, after detecting empty buffer, 0 will disable the feature, default 3000 aamp-abr-threshold-size=<X> Specify aamp abr threshold fragment size.
-Default value is 25000 harvest-count-limit=<X> Specify the limit of number of files to be harvested harvest-path=<X> Specify the path where fragments has to be harvested,check folder permissions specifying the path harvest-config=<X> Specify the value to indicate the type of file to be harvested.
+Default value is 25000 harvest-path=<X> Specify the path where fragments has to be harvested,check folder permissions specifying the path harvest-config=<X> Specify the value to indicate the type of file to be harvested.
 It is bitmasking technique, enable more file type by setting more bits
     By default aamp will dump all the type of data, set 0 for desabling harvest